-Welcome to the world of gaming, where each frame matters and counts for your performance.
+Welcome to the gaming world, where each frame matters and counts for your performance.

 Gamers are constantly looking for ways to improve and make their games play smoother by increasing the FPS (frames per second).
 One debate that has been ongoing for a while now is whether gaming in fullscreen or borderless mode can affect FPS.

 Whether fullscreen or borderless results in a higher FPS is debated.
-In this article, we will look at both modes and decide which one can offer more FPS.
+This article will examine both modes and decide which one can offer more FPS.
 So buckle up and dive into the world of fullscreen and borderless!

 Which is Better For More FPS? – Fullscreen or Borderless